 As a result of this intensive modification, the River Welland is currently failing to meet the EU Water Framework Directive (WFD) objective of “good ecological status” on the grounds of high phosphate levels and poor fish populations.

-To ensure that the river meets WFD objectives in the future the Welland is now one of 10 catchments across England where an integrated approach to catchment management is being piloted.
-The pilot includes the implementation of a series of river enhancement projects at various scales and many in Partnerships with organisations (voluntary, commercial and governmental).
+To ensure that the river meets WFD objectives in the future the Welland Rivers Trust and our partners within the Welland Valley Partnership are now pursuing an integrated approach to water resource management.
+This involves the implementation of a series of river enhancement projects at various scales across the Welland catchment.